Last updated on November 2nd, 2024 at 07:45 pm

-In this article, I am going to break down my tried and true DIY Nothern Michigan bike-n-ride Traverse City tasting tour, taking place throughout the Suttons Bay wine region of the Leelanau Peninsula, step by step.
+Hi, I’m Cindy!
+In this article, I will step by step break down my tried-and-true DIY Northern Michigan bike-n-ride Traverse City tasting tour, which takes place throughout the Suttons Bay wine region of the Leelanau Peninsula.

 I’m going to be extremely thorough and include all of the steps that were involved in planning this excursion because this trip could be accomplished in many different ways.

-My goal is to give you all of the materials and basic structure, so then you may take it all and either take this same trip or craft a journey of your own!
+My goal is to give you all of the materials and basic structure so that you may take it all and either take this same trip or craft a journey of your own!

-In our case, we started from Traverse City, headed into Suttons Bay via bus, then biked from winery to winery, and returned to Traverse City via bus again.
+In our case, we started from Traverse City, took the bus to Suttons Bay, biked from winery to winery, and then took the bus back to Traverse City.

-But you could choose to go in the opposite direction of us or perhaps decide to venture to completely different wineries.
+But you could choose to travel in the opposite direction of us or venture to completely different wineries.
 It’s all up to you!

 So, Why Bike-n-Ride Traverse City?